Breakfast: 8:00 am – 11:00 am

-Title: Site Manager Hometown: Sacramento, CA Education: Attended American River City College Interests and Hobbies: Walking, reading, and watching my son play baseball and my daughter cheer.
+Title: Site Manager Hometown: Sacramento, CA Education: Some College Interests and Hobbies: Walking, hiking, reading and spending time with family and friends.

 Title: Teacher Hometown: Stateline, NV and Sacramento, CA Education: CSUS: BA in Speech Pathology and Audiology; Multiple Subject Teaching Credential; MA in Education Curriculum and Instruction Interests and Hobbies: Traveling, reading, dancing, playing on computers

 Title: Social Sciences Specialist Hometown: San Francisco, CA Education: Oregon State: BA in History; UC Davis: Single Subject English and Social Science; Multiple Subject Credential Interests and Hobbies: Hiking and camping, reading, Shakespeare and any drama – especially musicals, puzzles, politics.